krishaamer/green-filter-research/research/literature/ai.md

 <Figure caption="Figure 10: Heuristic-Systematic Model of AI Credibility" src={AI} />
 ```

 Interaction design is increasingly becoming dependent on AI.
 The user interface might remain the same in terms of architecture, but the content is improved, based on personalization and understanding the user at a deeper level.
 Shin proposes the model (fig. 10) of Algorithmic Experience (AX) “investigating the nature and processes through which users perceive and actualize the potential for algorithmic affordance” (Shin et al. (2020)).
 That general observation applies to voice recognition, voice generation, natural language parsing, etc. Large consumer companies like McDonald’s are in the process of replacing human staff with AI assistants in the drive-throughs, which can do a better job in providing a personal service than human clerks, for whom it would be impossible to remember the information of thousands of clients.

 In the words of Easterbrook, a previous CEO of McDonald’s “How do you transition from mass marketing to mass personalization?”
-(Barrett, 2019).
+(Barrett (2019)).
 During the writing of this proposal, Google launched an improved natural language engine to better understand search queries (Google, 2020), which is the next step towards understanding human language semantics.
 The trend is clear, and different types of algorithms are already involved in many types of interaction design, however, we’re still in the early stages.
 Where do we go from here?

 Lovejoy, lead UX designer at Google’s people-centric AI systems department (PAIR), reminds us that while AI offers need tools, user experience design needs to remain human-centered - while AI can find patterns and offer suggestions, humans should always have the final say (Design Portland (2018)).